Eligibility: CTY-level or Advanced CTY-level math score required

 Course Code: GEOY

 In this course, participation in forums and synchronous online virtual sessions are required as part of the final grade.
 Discussion forums are located within the course where students will be required to respond to a given prompt and then comment on responses by other students.
-Online sessions, led by a CTY instructor, are held in Adobe Connect, which allows for video, voice, text, screen sharing, and whiteboard interaction.
+Online sessions, led by a CTY instructor, are held in a virtual classroom, which allows for video, voice, text, screen sharing, and whiteboard interaction.

 Students can contact their instructors via email with questions or concerns at any time.
 Live one-on-one online review sessions can be scheduled as well, to prepare for the graded assessments, which include homework, chapter exams, and a cumulative midterm and final.